otrv4/otrv4/otrv4.md

 Message.
 The following part of the message should contain human-readable details of the error.
 The message may also include a specific code at the beginning, e.g. "?OTR Error: ERROR_N: ".
 This code is used to identify which error is being received for optional localization of the message.
-OTRv4 Error Messages are
-unencoded: they are not base-64 encoded binary.

 Currently, the following errors are supported: